w3f/polkadot-wiki/docs/learn/learn-cross-consensus.md

 ---

 Cross-Consensus Message Format or XCM for short is a consensus agnostic, messaging protocol which allows Substrate based chains to communicate with eachother.
+Think TCP/IP but for blockchains.
-Simply, it's a programming language that allows protocol developers to define the type of data which their chains can send and recieve packed in a VM that allows for custom execution.
-The format defines useful structures that makes sense for cross consensus messaging such as defining locations and assets via pre defined data structures like `MultiLocaiton` and `MultiAsset` .
+One of Polkadot's promises is that of interoperability, XCM is the vehicle by which it will deliver this promise.
+Simply, it is a standard that allows protocol developers to define the type of data which their chains can send and recieve.
+It comes out of the box with a VM that allows for customization of execution.
+ The format defines useful structures that makes sense for cross consensus messaging such as defining locations and assets via pre defined data structures like `MultiLocaiton` and `MultiAsset`.

-:::caution
+:::note
-Currently XCM v2 is deployed on Polkadot and v3 is currently in development.
-And there is a chance that the name might change in the near future.
+XCM is a work-in-progress.
+XCM v2 is deployed on Polkadot and v3 is currently in development.
 :::

 ## Overview of XCM: A Format, Not a Protocol